Flagstaff in Coconino County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in these topic lists: Animals • Industry & Commerce • Science & Medicine • Settlements & Settlers.
 A significant historical year for this entry is 1911.

 Location.
 35° 11.878′ N, 111° 38.942′ W. Marker is in Flagstaff, Arizona, in Coconino County.
-Marker is on North Leroux Street, on the left when traveling north.
+It is on North Leroux Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 9 North Leroux Street, Flagstaff AZ 86001, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Telephone Exchange (a few steps from this marker); Aubineau Building (within shouting distance of this marker); McMillan Building (within shouting distance of this marker); a different marker also named McMillan Building (within shouting distance of this marker); Coconino Chop House (within shouting distance of this marker); Weatherford Hotel (within shouting distance of this marker); Aubineau / Andreatos Building (within shouting distance of this marker); Railroad Depot (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Telephone Exchange (a few steps from this marker); Aubineau Building (within shouting distance of this marker); McMillan Building (within shouting distance of this marker); a different marker also named McMillan Building (within shouting distance of this marker); Coconino Chop House (within shouting distance of this marker); Weatherford Hotel (within shouting distance of this marker); Aubineau / Andreatos Building (within shouting distance of this marker); Railroad Depot (within shouting distance of this marker).
 Touch for a list and map of all markers in Flagstaff.